 Stanford 10 Assessment

-The spring testing period is open for students in grades 9-11.
-Due to an issue during the fall 2017 testing period, the assessment will also be available to students in grade 3.
+The testing period is open for students in grades 3–11.
 The test is not available for students in grade 12.
-The testing dates for the 2017-2018 spring testing period are Wednesday, April 25th, Thursday, April 26th, and Friday, April 27th, 2018.
+The testing dates for the 2018–19 school year are Wednesday, April 24th, Thursday, April 25th, and Friday, April 26th, 2019.

-- Grades 3, 9 and 11 - the testing is recommended, but not required.
-Please note that many states have standardized testing as a homeschooling requirement; please see “Regulations by State” below for a list of states that require standardized testing for homeschool students.
+- Grades 3, 5, 7, 9, and 11 - the testing is recommended, but not required.
+Please note that many states have standardized testing as a requirement for alternative school students; please see “Regulations by State” below for a list of states that require standardized testing for alternative school students.
 These families are invited to take the Stanford 10.
 If you choose to take the test, please see “Steps to Register” below.

 - Grade 12 - the Stanford 10 is not available since students need to take the SAT prior to college entrance.
 Click here for more information on the SAT.